I believe in honoring God by keeping our temples healthy and holy:

 God loves us so much that He has given us precious creations in nature from the beginning of time to help us live healthy and productive lives!

 I love God and believe in utilizing everything He created for us.
 His food is miraculous!

-I am an Activist for "all things God" and believe in living by His Word.
-I homeschool and have a health ministry for my friends, family and church members.
+I am an activist for "all things God" and believe in living by His Word.
+I homeschool and have a health ministry for friends, family, and health lovers world-wide.

 I'm totally into all-natural and avoid chemicals, food additives, etc. even in my cosmetics.
 I am working toward eating Vegan, Organic, and raw as much as possible (my family too).

 ".....and the fruit thereof shall be for meat (FOOD), and the leaf for MEDICINE."
 Ezekiel 47:12 KJV

 Note: Contact me for details on how to get a FREE bottle.
 For more info visit: www.exfuze.com/iwi Miriam